chainwikinet/wikijs-farm-content/strategy.md

 ## Farming Cream with WETH
 This strategy farms CREAM, the [Cream Finance Token][cream].

 > You do not receive CREAM directly.
-Instead, the farmed CREAM is sold to return more stablecoins to you when you withdraw.
+Instead, the farmed CREAM is sold to return more wETH to you when you withdraw.
 {.is-info}

 | | |